man sitting with lemon car

 Your car may qualify for Lemon Law in California if it meets the following criteria:

 3. You gave the manufacturer a reasonable number of chances to repair the problem.
-What counts as a reasonable number of chances will vary depending on the specific circumstances, but generally speaking, it’s four or more repair attempts for the same problem or two or more for a serious problem that could cause injury or death.
+What counts as a reasonable number of chances will vary depending on the specific circumstances, but generally speaking, it’s four or more repair attempts for the same problem or two or more for a serious problem that could cause a serious injury or death.

-In most cases, vehicle buyers may only file claims under the California lemon law if they purchased their vehicles in California.
+In most cases, vehicle buyers may only file claims under California’s lemon law if they purchased their vehicles in California.
 However, there are exceptions for military members.
 The Song-Beverly Consumer Warranty Act was amended in 2007 to include a provision for members of the armed forces who are either stationed or residing in California.
 These individuals have the right to file claims regardless of where they purchase or register their vehicles.

 What Are You Entitled to Under Lemon Law?